 The point is: taking a renovation loan is a lot of money, and the interest rate isn’t exactly low.
-So how do you avoid using more credit (on top of your home loan) and still have a homely apartment that is cosy and still reflects your style?
+So how do you avoid using more credit (on top of your home loan) and still have a homely apartment that is cosy and reflects your style?

 Let’s get the obvious out of the way: if you save up enough money, you don’t need to use a renovation loan.
-But that’s as useful as saying you can eat less to lose weight, or practice more to join the Olympics.
+But that’s as useful as saying you can eat less to lose weight, or practise more to join the Olympics.

 Putting aside the obvious, here are practical steps to make your renovation affordable without loans:

-- Get an accredited contractor/interior designer
+- Hire an accredited contractor/interior designer

 - Renovate in phases